datacamp-content-public/courses-using-tensorflow-in-r-arpad-toth/slides/chapter_1_b5e84ac8dfe63b0ee9f2b2fd35cb3420.md

 `@script`
-We can evaluate our model accuracy using the evaluate() function.
-Please note, that "test" data is provided as the first argument.
+In the next step, we evaluate our model accuracy using the evaluate() function.
+Please note, that we provide test dataset as the argument of the input function.

 ---